miyako/onnx-genai/index.md

   --output "/content/drive/My Drive/Alibaba-NLP/gte-Qwen2-1.5B-instruct-onnx" --avx2
   ```

-You need to place a `tokenizer.model` file for old Google models (T5, ALBERT) or a `tokenizer.json` file for model Hugging Face models (Qwen, GPT, BERT) next to the ONNX file.
+You need to place a `tokenizer.model` file for old Google models (T5, ALBERT) or a `tokenizer.json` file for Hugging Face models (Qwen, GPT, BERT) next to the ONNX file.

-The runtime will use this file to tokenise the input, run ONNX inference, mean pool, L2 noemalise the embeddings.
+The runtime will use this file to tokenise the input, run ONNX inference, apply pooling, and L2 noemalise the embeddings.

 > At its core, ONNX is a frameworks for maths, not text.
 An E2E model typically uses
 **`onnxruntime-extensions`** to handle string.
 However, the text processing is not as powerful as specialised tokenisers.
 It is normally better to use ONNX for the vector maths and handle string manipulation outside of ONNX.